Arno Camenisch: Ustrinkata (Last Last Orders), 2012

 After two books with interconnected settings had been published, Camenisch decided to round up the portrayal of his region of origin with the play-like novel Ustrinkata.

-The plot sets around the closing evening of a local pub in a Grisons village.
+The plot is set around the closing evening of a local pub in a Grisons village.
 Camenisch has confirmed the closing of his aunt's pub Helvezia in Tavanasa to have been the initiative inspiration to write his novel.
-Special about the prose in this publication is its rule of dialogue that gives way to characterizing the novel rather as a play for the stage.
+Special about the prose in this publication is its rule of dialogue that gives way to characterizing the novel rather than as a play for the stage.

 For Ustrinkata, Camenisch received the Swiss Literature Award.

-Further Publications in German

-Publications that have not yet been (fully) translated into English include Las flurs dil di (2013), Fred und Franz (2013), Nächster Halt Verlangen.
-Geschichten I (2014), Die Kur (2015), Die Launen des Tages.
-Geschichten II (2016), Der letzte Schnee (2018), Herr Anselm (2019), Goldene Jahre (2020).